-- Most higher education institutions have someone responsible for advising 84. on disability matters in support of students.
-The job title varies (for example they could be Disability Officers or Disability Coordinators as well as Advisers) but they are expected to play an important role in the DSA process.
-If requested to assist a student with their DSA assessment of needs it is essential that they liaise with the relevant LA/SFW before making any arrangements, primarily to ensure the student is an eligible student under the Regulations.
-Disability Advisers have an understanding of the institutional environment and will have access to academic teaching staff and to detailed course information.
-Disability Advisers could provide useful advice to study needs assessors when there is uncertainty about what recommendations would best support the student in the particular context..
-The role of Disability Advisers may vary between institutions but the following provides a clearer insight into their roles and their importance to the student in the DSA process.
-In the main, Disability Advisers may: - support students with their DSA applications; - offer disabled students advice on other sources of funding and support that may be available; - advise or support students to arrange needs assessment appointments;
+76. Most higher education providers have someone responsible for advising on disability matters in support of students.
+The job title varies (for example they could be Disability Officers or Disability Coordinators as well as Advisers) but they are expected to play an important role in the DSAs process.
+Those working in disability services will have the best understanding of their disabled student body and have a key role in ensuring support is delivered effectively.
+If requested to assist a student with arranging their DSAs needs assessment, it is essential that they liaise with SFW before making any arrangements, primarily to ensure the student is an eligible student under the Regulations.
+It is essential that the disability adviser does not advise the student to purchase equipment or services on the assumption that funding through DSAs will be made available Disability Advisers have an understanding of the institutional environment and will have access to academic teaching staff and to detailed course information.
+Disability Advisers have an important role in the DSAs process by offering advice on the support available, supporting students with their DSAs applications, ensuring that the support recommended in the needs assessment report is in place and working with Accommodation Services, Social Services, SFW and academic departments.